mads256h/flowg/README.md

 ```

 ## Building
-We use maven to build this project.
+We use Maven to build this project.
 To build this project run
 ```
 mvn package